pateskinasy/pateskinasy.github.io/_posts/2018-11-12-open-sourcing-creatorstory.md

 So, in the hope that the code might come useful to a resourceful one out there.
 Someone growing a community and on the lookout for a product that helps them curate crowdsourced member-contributions, I'm open-sourcing the product.

-You can find it on Github: [creatorstory on GitHub](https://github.com/creatorstory/creatorstory-app "creatorstory open source")
+You can find it on GitHub: [creatorstory open-source](https://github.com/creatorstory/creatorstory-app "creatorstory open source")

 The product can be specially interesting if videos are important for the interest group.
 There is also a forum in the product, so topical discussions can be facilitated.
 Browser notifications, transactional email notifications & integration with Mailchimp for campaigns and newsletters are also implemented.